 The Company provides for accumulated compensated absences as at the balance sheet date on the basis of an actuarial valuation.
-The Company recognized ₹ 9.74 lakhs (Previous year : ₹ 9.72 lakhs) for Compensated Absences in the Statement of Profit and Loss.
+The Company recognized ₹ 3.31 lakh (Previous year: ₹ 9.74 lakh) for compensated absences in the statement of profit and loss.

-The actuarially determined liability for compensated absences of accumulated leaves of the employees of the Group is given below:
+The actuarially determined liability for compensated absences of accumulated leaves of the employees of the Company is given below:

-(₹ in Lakhs)

-Particulars As at 31 st March, 2023 As at 31 st March, 2022
+Particulars As at 31 st March, 2024 As at 31 st March, 2023

-Total actuarial liability 7.96 27.10
+Total actuarial liability 4.65 7.96

-Assumptions :
+Assumptions:

-Discount rate 7.30% 6.70%
+Discount rate 7.15% 7.30%

-Salary escalation rate 7.00% 12.00% until year 1 inclusive, then 7.00%
+Salary escalation rate 7.00% 7.00%

-NOTE 30 SHARE-BASED PAYMENT ARRANGEMENTS:
+NOTE 32: SHARE-BASED PAYMENT ARRANGEMENTS